📁 Elena Rosa3D · XR · Traditional MediaMA Arizona State University

 24 X 24

-The process is one of breaking and reconfiguring — pulling the work apart to bring it back together in a new form.
-The resulting sculptures are ghostly, quiet bodies that hover between image and object, surface and depth.
-Movement becomes residue, and gesture becomes structure — a dance held in stillness.
+The process is one of breaking and reconfiguring — pulling the work apart to return it in a new form.
+The resulting sculptures are ghostly bodies that hover between image and object, surface and depth.